PrestaShop/docs/src/content/1.7/development/database/_index.md

 {{% notice warning %}}
 **Important**

-We strongly recommend to customize your database prefix instead of using the default one.
+For security reasons We strongly recommend to customize your database prefix instead of using the default one.
+Changing it will help protect your shop against any attacks (some SQL injection for example) targeting the default table names

 {{% /notice %}}